StarPlayrX/bigmac/README.md

 <b>Firewire and Handoff</b> is not currently working but I am looking into both of these issues.

 <b>Old AMD Cards</b> It seems that Users with older AMD cards are having trouble getting any type of USB or MacoS Installer to work.
 I will be adding mousSSE to Base System.
-I don't know if any AMD Metal drivers are loading, but there is definately an issue with users 3,1s.
-Strangely I have an AMD Saphire Pulse RX 580 8GB Radeon card on a Mac Pro 3,1 and it runs fine on Catalina and Big Sur full OS installs without SSE4.2 Emulation.
-If you have an old AMD Card, you can use BigMac on a support Mac, run through the same steps and you would normally to an External USB (Be fore to turn off ignore permissions on the volume, then you can Clone it back to your system using Carbon Copy Cloner or ASR.
+I don't know if any AMD Metal drivers are loading.
+I have an AMD Saphire Pulse RX 580 8GB Radeon card on a Mac Pro 3,1 and it runs fine on Catalina and Big Sur full OS installs without SSE4.2 Emulation.
+If you have an old AMD Card, you can use BigMac on a supported Mac, run through the same steps and you would normally to an External USB.
+After the instnall ignore permissions on the volume, then clone it back to your system using Carbon Copy Cloner or ASR.

 ### Requirements
 1. Mac Pro 2008 - 2012